Envirometrix/PredictiveSoilMapping/03-Soil_variables.md

 #> [1] "+proj=longlat +datum=WGS84 +ellps=WGS84 +towgs84=0,0,0"
 ```

-Once an object is in the format of ''SoilProfileCollection'' it can be directly plotted in Google Earth via the generic plotKML command:
+Once an object is in the format of `SoilProfileCollection` it can be directly plotted in Google Earth via the generic plotKML command:

 ```r